brianegan/flutter_redux/README.md

 business logic from your UI logic in a testable, observable way, without having to Wire up a bunch of stuff yourself!

-Similar patterns in Android are the MVP Pattern, or using Rx Observables to manage a View's state.
+Similar patterns in Android are the MVP Pattern or using Rx Observables to manage a View's State.

-`flutter_redux` simply handles passing your `Store` down to all of your descendant `StoreConnector` Widgets.
-If your State emits a change event, only the `StoreConnector` Widgets and their descendants will be automatically rebuilt with the latest state of the `Store`!
+`flutter_redux` handles passing your `Store` down to all of your descendant `StoreConnector` Widgets.
+If your State emits a change event, only the `StoreConnector` Widgets and their descendants will be automatically rebuilt with the latest State of the `Store`!

 This allows you to focus on what your app should look like and how it should work without thinking about all the glue code to hook everything together!